tudelft-iv/occluded_vehicle_acoustic_detection/README.md

 ## Quick start guide

-First download the data set following this [link](https://surfdrive.surf.nl/files/index.php/s/fXj16yPrtb6J8Ah), using the password provided and unpack it in a folder ```[dataFolder]``` of choice.
-Both, video and audio zip contain the same csv for reference, in case of simple inspection only the video data can be downloaded and unpacked.
+First download the dataset following this [link](https://surfdrive.surf.nl/files/index.php/s/fXj16yPrtb6J8Ah), using the password provided (only for reviewers) and unpack it in a folder ```[dataFolder]``` of your choice.
+We provide the video data in a separate zip to facilitate browsing through the data without running experiments.
+Both, video and audio zip contain the same csv file for reference.
 For full functionality both zips should be unpacked at the same destination.

 In order to reproduce the results of the paper, follow the following steps using the provided, extracted features and a pre-trained classifier: